t4rra/CCStopper/README.md

 - [ ] Patch Retention
   - Locks the patched file from GenP so that nothing can modify/delete it
-  - I'm stuck at setting a list of filepaths that the script can read off and patch.
-- [ ] Backup documentation/scripts
 ## Known Issues
 > There are more issues in the [issues](https://github.com/eaaasun/CCStopper/issues) section; these are just the most common ones.